GModal/oLvgui/README.md

 But the viewPort won't be created until **oLvgui.initoLv()** has been called.

 Also, the scaling factors don't effect the window, just the elements.
 So on a desktop the defined window size won't change, just the controls.

+**Vertical Flipping**

+The UI can be flipped vertically (upside-down) with a call to **oLvgui.flipVertUI()**.
+This is helpful if a device is physically mounted and viewed from a specific angle.
+For example, a control surface mounted on a guitar pickguard and viewed upside-down.

+Calling **oLvgui.unflipVertUI()** will return the UI to a normal orientation.

+Flipping the viewport has a complication: when a text entry box (Txbox) is selected the Android scrn keyboard will be upside down...

 ## Add GUI elements, controls